JoeDodgson/expenses-tracker/README.md

 ## Description
 A website where users can manage expenses.
 Users add an income or expense in the app and can view their balance.
+Currently saved data does not persist after refresh, but long term I plan to create a back end which connects to a database.
+This project was a training exercise for me to learn to use Vue.

 ## Usage
 No installation required.
 Access the site at: